QuestPDF/QuestPDF-Documentation/getting-started.md

 This tutorial focuses mainly on preparing the layout structure.
 For this reason, all necessary data is randomly generated.

 ::: tip
 To improve the workflow, use various helper methods to easily generate fake data.
-All of them are available in the static `TextPlaceholder` class.
+All of them are available in the static `Placeholders` class.
 This way, it is easy to prototype document structure without implementing a real data source.
 :::

 ```csharp